mgrahamsmith/ToolBox/README.rst

 #######
 ToolBox
 #######
-A repository for useful and reusable code snippets.
+A repository for useful and reusable code.

 * `Windows Batch Scripts`_
 * `Python`_